 I often get questions about Spanish programs for adults from parents who want to learn Spanish with their children.
 I recently had the chance to try Visual Link Spanish, and I thought it might be something Spanish Playground readers would be interested in.
 I tried Level 1: Sentence Building and Conversation.
-This Spanish software program is intended for adults, but it could certainly be used by motivated high school students.
+This program is intended for adults, but it could certainly be used by motivated high school students.

 The Basics of Visual Link Spanish

 This Level 1 course has lots of material and is very well organized.
 The material is presented in themes, like “basic needs” and “locations.”
 Then, within each theme the language is organized into groups of words, and words are chosen from each group to form sentences.